Europe's car sales upturn fails to halt price war

 ($1 = 0.7243 Euros)

-Additional reporting by Edward Taylor in Frankfurt and Gilles Guillaume in Paris; editing by Erica Billingham and Tom Pfeiffer
+Additional reporting by Edward Taylor in Frankfurt and Gilles Guillaume in Paris; Editing by James Regan and Erica Billingham